Here's what you can find information about on this page:

 Investigations will be carried out in line with relevant Freebridge policies and procedures and the outcome of any investigation will be communicated to the person who made the original contact with us.

-Full details of this process, including information on who to contact, can be found in our Whistleblowing Policy in Freebridge's Policy & Procedural Handbook that is located here, alongside all the other policies that we currently have in place.
+Full details of this process, including information on who to contact, can be found in our Whistleblowing Policy below, alongside all the other policies that we currently have in place.

 Freebridge will treat any expressions of concern in the same way as it would an expression of concern from an employee, and it will be dealt with fairly, and with confidentiality.